planet-nine-app/sessionless/src/javascript/example/server-deno/README.md

 If you're unfamiliar with Deno, its key features are native typescript support, built in fetch server, built in key/value data store (in beta), and free dev deployment to serverless containers.
 This makes it ideal for rapidly prototyping backends.
 Since it also supports all npm packages, it's got a lot going for it.
 So I've chosen it as the runtime for our hosted example.

+To run this server locally use `deno run -A --unstable main.ts`.
+This will install dependencies and start the server listening.

 This server is hosted at https://rare-robin-97.deno.dev.
 It has the following endpoints: